-After trying to hack this, we concluded it was time to write a clean, fast, modern Encoder/Decoder for JPEG and JPEG2000.
+After trying this solution, we concluded it was time to write a clean, fast, modern Encoder/Decoder for JPEG and JPEG2000.

 We did the same for TIFF and PNG image file formats.
 We properly implemented all the TIFF sub-formats and we added options to compress PNG files.